Glossary of Terms

 LGBT History Month – In the United States, every October; United Kingdom every February.
 An annual affirmation of the history of LGBT people and their achievements throughout the world, held to celebrate the hidden history and to promote understanding and equality.

 LGBTQ – An acronym for "lesbian, gay, bisexual, transgender, Queer/Questioning"

 Lesbian – A woman who is emotionally, romantically, sexually and relationally attracted to other women.

-Queer – A term that is inclusive of people who are not heterosexual.
+Queer – An identity choice that s inclusive of people who are not heterosexual or cisgendered.

 Same-Gender Loving – A term some prefer to use instead of "gay" or "lesbian" to express attraction to and love of people of the same gender.

 Sexual Orientation – An enduring emotional, romantic, sexual and relational attraction to another person; may be a same-sex orientation, opposite-sex orientation or bisexual orientation.